 Our story started way before the rescue did.
-Most of us volunteered with another rescue, saved the lives of hundreds of dogs, mainly from high kill shelters, before being put to sleep.
+Most of us volunteered with another rescue, saved the lives of hundreds of dogs, mainly from high-kill shelters, before being put to sleep.

 On a usual trip to bring dogs to safety, the unthinkable happened, and the rescue lost its founder and the soul of the rescue.
 The rescue had to be shut down.

-We decided to continue her legacy by starting our rescue, using all that we learned over the years, and make it even better.
+We decided to continue her legacy by starting our rescue, using all that we learned over the years, and making it even better.
 On our logo, we dedicated the star to Denise Penna.
 The most animal-loving person that did anything in her power to save every one of them.
 She's a shining star keeping an eye above on the animals and our rescue.

 The rescue name Friends for Life emphasizes that our feelings and connection with her didn't end and that we are committed to doing all in our power for each animal we are caring for to find his/her home for life.